FACEBOOK TWITTER INSTAGRAM YOUTUBE PINTEREST PINTEREST

 So, despite its high production value and inflated budget, it feels like little more than a poor man's Mass Effect mixed with No Man's Sky.
 It's also very unstable on my PC at least.
 It might improve gameplay-wise in the later moments or run better when the patches come but having tried it on GamePass, I have no intention of buying the full game now that I've cancelled it.

 Two remarkable fun old-school platformers with some great pixel art going on that I can't recommend enough.
 Super Catboy (★★) is more of a run and gun that sees you play as a cat fighting back against his canine captors.
 His move set increases as you progress in the adventure thanks to a random human girl that pops up every now and then.
-Not only will she give you that gun you'll be aiming at many an enemy, but she'll also provide you with some shoes that give you a brief run up.
+Not only will she give you that gun you'll be aiming at many an enemy with, but she'll also provide you with some shoes that give you a brief run up.
 It all controls super well too, making it the perfect throwback to something you might find on the Super Nintendo or NeoGeo.
 It's also very short, but with its budget price I'd say it's a fair deal.

 If you're begging for more, then Tiny Thor (★★) will get you covered.
 It's another throwback platformer with exceptional pixel art, but this time there's more of a puzzle element going on.
-Thor can throw his hammer and have it return to him at any time in much the same way Kratos can in the God of War games, except in a 2D sidescroller.
-It will bounce of any surface an exceptional number of times and it's incredibly satisfying if you can take out an entire room of enemies in this way.
+Thor can throw his hammer and have it return to him at any time in much the same way Kratos can with Mjolnir in the God of War games, except in a 2D side-scroller.
+It will bounce off any surface an exceptional number of times and it's incredibly satisfying if you can take out an entire room of enemies in this way.
 It began life in 2012 as a random concept in a 48-hour game jam, with the final game taking its sweet time to hit the market.
 Going by the final product, it was very much worth it.
 Now that Asylum Square have proven themselves, here's hoping their next game won't take ten years.
 I know I'm looking forward to it.

 The System Shock Remake (★★) updates the somewhat aging 1994 original to the modern era with aplomb.
 It, and its sequel, will forever be absolute classics in my mind but I do think the limited environments - even in updated form - show their age.
 Nightdive Studios have made great pains to polish the visuals, controls and user interface while still keeping a decidedly retro feel.
-The visuals have a slight pixel edge to them that evokes old-school pizzazz instead of tired old-age.
+The visuals have a slight pixel edge to them that evokes old-school pizzazz instead of a tired old-age engine.
 It makes playing through it again a joy.

 There's something intrinsically charming about Tchia (★★), Awaceb's personal love story to the small Pacific nation of New Caledonia where the company's founders are from.
 You play as the titular little girl who, on her twelfth birthday, learns that she has the power to transfer her soul into pretty much anything.
 Inhabiting rocks and drinks cans can make you use theme as decent projectiles while animals and birds allow you to navigate the beautiful locations in fun and exciting ways.
-It reminded me of classic 3D Zelda in a good, Wind Waker in particular, and when you truly get into the game it keeps you hooked on its charm and entertaining gameplay.
+It reminded me of classic 3D Zelda in a good way - Wind Waker in particular - and when you truly get into the game it keeps you hooked on its charm and entertaining gameplay.
 A worthy gem that's destined for cult classic status.

 Thirsty Suiters (★★) is a colourful RPG that harks back to the primary-coloured insanity of the DreamCast era.
 Indian outcast Jala returns to her hometown where she's beset with a number of evil exes - the Thirsty Suiters of the title - but could she possibly rebuild those burnt bridges of her past?
 The plot is an alternative Indian-American take on Scott Pilgrim, but the turn-based gameplay isn't as deep as its engagingly bizarre concept.
 When you defeat opponents by performing hyper-active taunts or cringe-inducing flirts, you know this is one journey you cannot forget.